Microscopic origin of quantum supersonic phenomenon in one dimension: S6. Supersonic impurity with a Gaussian wave packet

 \section{S6.
 Supersonic impurity with a Gaussian wave packet}

 Now we consider a more realistic supersonic impurity with a Gaussian wave packet injected into the medium of bosonic liquid.
 The impurity wave packet is given by

 where $a_0$ is the width of the wave packet.
 With the help of this injected wave packet, we calculate the evolution of the density distribution of spin-down impurity, namely $\braket{\Psi^\dag_\downarrow (x,t)\Psi^{}_\downarrow(x,t)}$ , giving the result showed in FIG. \ref{fs:wave-packet} (a).
 The blue line in FIG. \ref{fs:wave-packet} (a) is the mass center of the impurity, showing a novel feature of quantum snaking behavior.
 More interesting to see that the snaking periodicity is the same as the quantum revival period $\tau_L$.
 We also observe that the oscillation dynamics of the QF flutter of the impurity momentum also solely appears only for $Q \gtrsim k_{\rm F}$, see the black line FIG. \ref{fs:wave-packet} (b).
 The microscopic origin of the QF and quantum revival here are the same as what we have found in the case with a plane wave injected into the bosonic medium.
-In FIG. \ref{fs:wave-packet-tau}, we demonstrate that the QF of the period Eq.
-(6) in the main text also holds true for the Gaussian wave packet impurity injected into the medium.

 In fact, the impurity momentum can be measured from the motion of the mass center of the impurity

 where $\hat x(t)= {\rm e}^{{\rm i}\hat Ht} \hat x {\rm e}^{-{\rm i}\hat Ht}$ and $\hat x$ is the coordinate operator of the impurity.
 Then